MHSEAST/mhseast.github.io/README.md

 ## Welcome to Midland High School's EAST Conference Presentation Website.

 #### During this presentation you will learn about Critical thinking skills, Teamwork, and Determination.
 This presentation will show you that improving your community is a lot more than just thinking about ways to improve it.
 It takes the self-motivation of yourself to make an impact that changes your community's outward and inward appearance.
 Which keeps your community at the point of ALL SYSTEMS GO!!
-#### Your presenters for this week are Rachel Puentez, Arthur Boswell, Carlos Huesca, Hayden Wood, Alexis Summers, and Christian Throckmorton.
+#### Your attendees for this week are Rachel Puentez, Arthur Boswell, Carlos Huesca, Hayden Wood, Alexis Summers, and Bell Jaco.
+#### Your presenters for this week ar Rachel Puentez and Hayden Wood.

 ## Midland's EAST Projects: